 Large droplets of unforgiving rain lashed against Anne-Marie’s windscreen causing her wipers to go into their customary flap.
 She had planned to have a relaxing drive home while thinking about the cut and thrust of her late evening meeting in Chichester.
 Instead, she found herself craning forward trying to look past the glare of the oncoming headlights.
 Whispered curses followed.

 Suddenly, out of the blue, the figure of a man loomed large.
 She had to break hard to avoid him.
 Her whispered curses found new voice.
 He was wearing a high visibility jacket and waving what looked like red trade number plates.
-He’s not just trying to attract a lift she thought, he’s deliberately stopped me.
+He’s not just trying to get a lift she thought, he’s deliberately trying to stop me.
 The man came to the passenger window.

-Anne-Marie mumbled something half-heartedly but still wasn’t at all happy about being flagged down like that.
+Anne-Marie mumbled something half-heartedly but still wasn’t at all happy about being flagged down.